CatalanoWebDevelopment/MMOFreaks/MMOFreaks/README.md

 # MMOFreaks

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/MMOFreaks`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to MMOFreaks!
+This gem allows you to create a basic build setup for your favorite characters.
+For future expansion, I would like to include artifacts and actual gear stats and pictures.
+In order to run this application, enter shotgun in your terminal and create your own accounts.
+Accounts require a username, email, and password in order to be successfully inputed.
+I look forward to all contributions!
+If you would like to get in contact with me regarding this application and future advancements, please reach out at:

+catalano.work@gmail.com

+Enjoy <3

 ## Installation